konvajs/site/source/docs/events/Mobile_Events.md

-#HTML5 Canvas Mobile Touch Events Tutorial
+title: Canvas Mobile Touch Events Tutorial
+---

 To bind event handlers to shapes on a mobile device with Konva, we can use the `on()` method.
 The `on()` method requires an event type and a function to be executed when the event occurs.